bloominstituteoftechnology/Code-Review-Checklist/README.md

 ![SCROLL down to the DANGER ZONE](img/scroll-down-to-the-bottom.png)

 [![DELETE this repository](img/THE-DANGER-ZONE.png)](https://youtu.be/siwpn14IE7E)

-:point_left: Click on the picture before you enter "The Danger Zone" :+1:
+:point_up: Click on the picture before you enter "The Danger Zone" :+1:

 ![Enter the PROJECT name and press the BIG RED BUTTON](img/enter-the-project-name.png)